 You see, the Prince here is suffering from a bit of culture shock.
 He doesn’t get what he sees and hears around New York City; it’s all pretty foreign to him.
-He’s lost… a happy lost, but lost nonetheless.
+He’s lost.
+It's a happy sort of lost but lost nonetheless.
 This is kinda how an atheist lifer feels around religion of any kind.
 Sometimes, even around ex-theists.

 Over the course of my time writing here as Godless Mom, I’ve noticed a few differences between atheists who never believed and atheists who were once religious.
 Of course, these things don’t apply to everyone in these groups, there are plenty of exceptions, but I have noticed that these differences are the case more often than not.

 Here are 7 ways atheist lifers differ from ex-theists:

 1. As a third-generation atheist who has never believed, the Bible is as significant a thing to talk about as Arsenio Hall’s supporting performance in Coming to America.

 That is to say, it is completely, the fuck, irrelevant.
 I don’t care what the book says, or how awful it is or what passages prove God is a douchebag.
 Ex-theists, on the other hand, generally found their way out of Christianity by questioning the claims of the Bible.
 They’ve read and reread and memorized the text and can argue it backwards and forwards.
 These types are needed in our little atheist community, but I myself tend to stick to the singular question, “Why do I need the Bible?” when any theist brings it up.
 I save the scripture debates for the pros, like Dillahunty.

 2. Some ex-theists came out of religion feeling like they’d been duped or fooled.